rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 effortlessly, further enhancing our agility and productivity.

 Gone are the days of siloed engineers manually QAing functional logic and data accuracy only to move on to the next task without any insight into the data drift or bug introduction.
-Peer reviewed and tested code is now version controlled and can be rolled back at any point with confidence and ease.
+Peer-reviewed and tested code is now version-controlled and can be rolled back at any point with confidence and ease.
 A single framework for all engineers to operate in allows a central location for version control and peer review.
 Leveraging tools like linting, testing, and documentation means all engineers are rowing in the same direction and using the same tools.